 How will I work with the Accelerate Leadership Center?

 The Tepper School is one of the few business schools to offer personalized, one-on-one leadership and communications assessment, planning and coaching.
 Our program aligns students’ analytics and leadership skills, delivering a standard designed to meet the needs and expectations of companies.
 Accelerate leadership coaches work with online students via live consultations as well as on-campus sessions that occur during Orientation and Access Weekends.
 In addition, the Year One experience will feature self-paced leadership assessment and action plans.
 Year Two will feature on-site leadership immersion workshops at the start of the school year.

 What is the total cost of the program?

-Tuition and fees for the FlexMBA program are $118,080* including course materials as well as meals and accommodations during Access Weekends.
-Students pay their own travel expenses to and from each Access Weekend location.
+Tuition and fees for the FlexMBA program are $116,160* including meals and accommodations during Access Weekends.
+Students purchase their textbooks and pay their own travel expenses to and from each Access Weekend location.
 This tuition is the total amount for the program and is charged on a per-unit basis.